1 year product guarantee

 Hot Weather Essentials

-It’s not very often we get a heatwave – so it’s quite likely that our horses will struggle to cope with it, as we might be too!
+It’s not very often we get a heatwave – so it’s quite likely that our horses will struggle to cope with the warmer weather, as we might be too!

-Here’s some tips on keeping your horses cool and healthy throughout the warmer days:
+Here’s just a few tips we’ve put together to help keep your horses cool and healthy throughout the warmer days:

 Depending on your stable – it might be warmer and stuffier indoors than it is in your horses’ field with some natural shade and a small breeze.
 Of course, this entirely depends on your set up, but you might want to weigh up the pros and cons of both.
 If your horse is out, you might want to consider a fly mask with UV protection, such as the Field Relief Max, or if they have a pink nose a Field Relief Muzzle Protector will help protect against sunburn.

 While we don’t want to miss out on riding time, you might need to be conscious of when it starts getting too hot to ride.
 Generally early in the morning will work best, so rise and shine early to beat that heat!
 As always, breathable boots such as the Tri-Zone All Sports Boots are a top choice, particularly in the summer months.
 We all know the risks of overheating legs, so getting a decent set of lightweight and breathable boots should pay off in the long run.
 If you do find yourself riding when it’s warm – wet your horse before you start as the evaporation of the water will help keep the horse cooler for longer.

 Continually hose your horse off or keep reapplying cold water to reduce their temperature.
 It’s advisable to keep re-applying water, rather than stopping to scrape the water off.
 Our Hot & Cold Pouches can be used to help cool legs after exercise, or as a general cooling aid to the body.